ilovelogic/Pauli-Path-Method/README.md

    - `pos_to_fill`: A DefaultDict whose keys are the `PauliOperator` objects at this `PauliOpLayer` and whose values are lists of int tuples containing the non-identity I/O gate positions between the `PauliOperator` key and the `PauliOpLayer` to which we're propagating.
    - `forward_sibs`: A DefaultDict that sorts all the `PauliOperator` objects at this `PauliOpLayer` according to their having matching gate positions with non-identity I/O and the same non-gate qubits when propagating forward.
 The non-identity I/O gate positions list and the list of non-gate qubit strs are both converted into tuples and used as the key for the DefaultDict.
 The list of "sibling" PauliOperator objects is the value for the DefaultDict.
    - `bacward_sibs`: A DefaultDict with the same setup as `forward_sibs` except that it is sorted according to matching the attributes when propagating backward.
 Both `forward_sibs` and `backward_sibs` enjoy the property that each of their "sibling" lists contain a grouping of `PauliOperator` objects that all propagate to the same list of `PauliOperator` objects at a neighboring circuit Layer.
-   - `carry_over_qubits`: A list of lists of strs, where each list of strs is a copy of one the `PauliOperator` object's operator at this `PauliOpLayer` with the edit that its qubits at gate positions are all set to 'I'.
+   - `carry_over_qubits`: A list of lists of strs, where each list of strs is a copy of one the `PauliOperator` object's operator at this `PauliOpLayer` with the edit that its qubits at gate positions are all set to "I".
 This allows us to check equality of non-gate qubits for `PauliOperator` objects by simply comparing their lists in `carry_over_qubits`.

 **Methods**
    - **`check_qubits(unsorted_pauli_ops:List[PauliOperator])`**\